michaelmangelsdorf/Sonne8/README.md

 Probably the quickest way to understand what this little CPU does is by reading the C emulator [header file](https://github.com/Dosflange/Myth/blob/main/Dev/src/myth.h).

-I've produced [some documentation](https://dosflange.github.io/Myth/groups.html) on GitHub pages, but it's very time-consuming.
+I've produced [some documentation](https://dosflange.github.io/Myth/groups.html) on GitHub pages, including auto-generated html pages for each instruction, but it's very time-consuming.